 State law also places limits on school employees' abilities to restrain or confine and detain any student.
-The law limits why, how, where, and for how long a school employee may restrain or
+The law limits why, how, where, and for how long a school employee may restrain or confine and detain a child.
+If a child is restrained or confined and detained, the school must maintain documentation and must provide certain types of notice to the child's parent.

 If you have any questions about this state law, please contact the building principal.
-The complete text of the law and additional information is available on the Iowa Department of Education's website: www.iowa.gov/educate.
+The complete text of the law and additional information is available on the lowa Department of Education's website: www.iowa.gov/educate.